limetext/lime/README.md

 - ☐ Terminal UI (*Maybe* I’ll work on a simple non-terminal UI at some point)
 - ☐ Cross platform (It appears to be compiling and running on OSX and Linux last I tried, but needs further validation.)

-# Why can’t I open up an issue?
+# Why can't I open up an issue?

-Because I’m just a single person and I don’t want to offer up my spare time doing support or dealing with feature requests that I don’t care about myself.
-If you want a feature implemented or a bug fixed, fork it and implement it yourself and submit a pull request when you’re happy with the implementation.
+Because I'm just a single person and I don't want to offer up my spare time doing support or dealing with feature requests that I don't care about myself.
+If you want a feature implemented or a bug fixed, fork it and implement it yourself and submit a pull request when you're happy with the implementation.

+### Isn't that exactly what you were complaining about earlier?

+Sadly I have to add this section as people keep asking, and the answer is "not at all".
+If you really are wondering, perhaps that's a sign you need to educate yourself regarding the concepts of [Free Software](http://www.gnu.org/philosophy/free-sw.html) and [Open Source](http://opensource.org/).

+I cannot fix issues in the original software due to it's closed nature and I'm thus dependant on the author of it acknowledging the existence of the issue and then have a dialogue with him until it is solved.
+When the author does not respond at all, this model breaks down and there is nothing at all I can do.

+In contrast, as this project is 100% Open Source no one depends on me to fix anything and everyone can change exactly every single line of code that makes it up without my personal involvement.

+### Will you please open up the issues list?
+It'll make cooperation easier.

+Well, why don't you fork it and open up the list in your fork?
+Why isn't any excuse you can think of to not do that valid for me also?

+Just because I kicked this off doesn't mean I'd like to be the spider in the web managing it.
+I have after all not written [much code](https://github.com/quarnster/lime/graphs/code-frequency) for it since April 2013.
+If you'd like to ask if anyone else is working on something before you dig in, feel free to summon me via @quarnster, or you could just grab my email address from a commit via ```git log --author=quarnster -1```.

 # Build instructions